codemix/yii2-localeurls/README.md

 The default language is configured via the [language](http://www.yiiframework.com/doc-2.0/yii-base-application.html#$language-detail) parameter of your application configuration.
+You always have to include this language in the `$languages` configuration (see below).

 By default the URLs for the default language won't contain any language code.
 For example: